jonasViehweger/fieldClim/README.md

 The `fieldClim` package was originally designed as a course project to the course `Geländeklimatologie`, held by Prof. Dr. Jörg Bendix at the Philipps-University of Marburg in summer term 2020.
 Thus, the calculations and formulas of this package are based on this course, as well as the book `Geländeklimatologie` (Field climatology) by Jörg Bendix (2004; ISBN 978-3-443-07139-4).

 `fieldClim` is designed as a handy tool, that lets you calculate various weather and micro-climate conditions, based on the measurements of a weather station.
-It lets you create a `weather_station`-object, that can then be used to call most of the functions without the necessity of further specify input variables.
-In addition, all functions can also be called by manually inputting the needed variables, if the user whishes to do so.
+It lets you create a `weather_station`-object, that can then be used to call most of the functions without having to further specify input variables.
+In addition, all functions can also be called by manually inputting the needed variables, if the user wishes to do so.

 ### Installation and example of usage:
   * install package `water` first